chipbuster/cvc-build-scripts/README.md

 First, edit the `configs.sh` file.
 Fill in the approriate hostname under `I_AM` (make sure the a file of the same name exists under SYS_configs), place the names of the projects you want to build into the `BUILD_TARGETS` array, and place the email(s) of the primary point(s)-of-contact under `GUARDIANS`.

 Go to the directory where the scripts were placed and run the `run_build_test.sh` script to test the build.
-Note that the final entry in the path to the scripts CANNOT be a symlink: if you have this issue, just make a directory under the symlinked directory and place the files in there.
+Note that the final entry in the path to the scripts CANNOT be a symlink: if you place the script at `/x/y/z/derp`, then strange things may happen if `derp` is a softlink.

+#### Project Overview

+The build system is driven by the `run\_build\_tests.sh` script in the top-level directory which takes its configs from `configs.sh`.
+It reads the `I_AM` variable and looks for that script in `SYS_configs` (e.g. if `I\_AM=system32`, it attempts to read `SYS\_configs/system32`).

+For each project in the `BUILD\_TARGETS` array, the build system reads that project's `PROJECT_configs` file, sets up an appropriate environment (removing old build directories, making new ones, and setting envars).
+It then runs the `build_project` function in the project config.

+If any of the builds fails once, it is restarted.
+If the build fails twice, it triggers error-handling functions in `utils.sh`, which currently only sends an email.

 #### Writing new configurations